Title: The Test of Masticating and Swallowing Solids (TOMASS): reliability, validity and international normative data

 They even went so far as to weigh and compare the nutritional contents to Australia’s equivalent bedside snack, eventually coming to the conclusion that they are basically identical (though our dry “biscuit” does take the crumbly cake😎).

-So what’s the difference between what they did in research and what we do as clinicians with our confused, sometimes dry-mouth, starving patient asking us for something to eat?
+So what’s the difference between what they did in research and what we do as clinicians when it comes to our confused, sometimes dry-mouth, starving patients asking us for something to eat?

 Well for starters, they had objective equipment:💁♀️😅